maxpatiiuk/leto/README.md

 ### Running Parser

-To see available options, run the script with `--help` argument:
+To see available options, run the script with the `--help` argument:

 ```sh
 ./parser --help